Jorge-Mendes/Label-Images-Tool/README.md

 - Your label list shall not change in the middle of processing a list of images.
 When you save an image, classes.txt will also get updated, while previous annotations will not be updated.

-- You shouldn't use "default class" function when saving to YOLO format, it will not be referred.
+- You shouldn't use '*default class*' function when saving to YOLO format, it will not be referred.

-- When saving as YOLO format, "difficult" flag is discarded.
+- When saving as YOLO format, '*difficult*' flag is discarded.

+### Steps (PascalVOC)

+1. Build and launch using the instructions above.
+2. Click '*Change default saved annotation folder*' in Menu/File
+3. Click '*Open Dir*'
+4. Click '*Create RectBox*'
+5. Click and release left mouse to select a region to annotate the rect box
+6. You can use right mouse to drag the rect box to copy or move it

+The annotation will be saved to the folder you specify.
+You can refer to the below hotkeys to speed up your workflow.

 ### Create pre-defined classes